 Using small and/or low res images.
 Not the biggest deal if it’s for a tiny thumbnail image, but think about how sharply screens display things these days and how most of your images will take up a decent amount of space on those screens.

-Not thinking about how their website imagery is part of their brand message.
+Not thinking about how website imagery is part of your brand message.

 The first three things can easily be taken care of: use the original version of something instead of lazily snapping a screenshot of it, don’t steal images from other people, invest in high quality photography.
 Boom.